wuzixiao/ARTS/README.md

 * T is short for Tip.
 Find at least a useful tip or tool for learning or work.
 * S is short for Sharing.
 Write at least a article or make a vlog per week.

+I will be focus on Data Process, FP, DB, Cloud and Microservice topics.